Kingdom Building Vision

 This week’s prayers are written by Pastor Leslie.
 The aim of these prayers is again to help us pray into the Kingdom Building vision that was announced at the recent Vision Sunday service.
 This week we will be thinking about how to create a Christ-honouring culture in our lives, church, and, through us, in the world we move in.

 There is a famous phrase by Peter Drucker, ‘Culture eats strategy for breakfast.’
 This means that whatever the underlying culture is, it will always infect any new vision or plans that are unveiled.
 Therefore, in order to change what we do – we have to change how we think and naturally approach things.

-The following 12 areas are really important building blocks in changing or building a new culture.
-Last week we looked at the first seven, this week at the remaining five.
+The following 12 areas are really important building blocks in changing or building a new culture, and we will pray through them over the next two weeks – God willing.

 Attitude – Call – Character – Charisma – Competency – Giving – God’s Gifting – Integrity -Personal Talents – Personality – Sacrifice – Timing.

 May 30 – Father, as we pray this week about creating a Christ-honouring culture through our Kingdom Building Vision – we ask for the guidance of Your Spirit and word, clarity, and the willingness to make biblically driven changes when needed.
 Help us to understand what our existing culture is in church.
 We pray to be a faith-filled, can-do, Christ-honouring church.

 Our Attitude to life says so much about the state of our souls.
 If our attitude is healthy, open and not self-defensive, it reflects well on our Saviour.
 If it unhealthy, closed off, and defensive, it points to spiritual immaturity.